coderofsalvation/dpd-acl-roles-permissions/README.md

 Here's how to easily filter results based on roles (lets say 'staff'):

-* add a `roles`-array property in a collection-resource `["staff"]`
+* add a `roles`-array property in a collection-resource with value: `["staff"]`
-* create a `public`-boolean property in a collection-resource
+* add a `public`-boolean property in there too

 Now for non logged-in users:

-* `curl -X GET http://localhost/my-endpoint` will return records with no roles, or public=true
+* `curl -X GET http://localhost/my-endpoint` returns zero-role and public records

 Now for logged-in users:

+* `curl -X GET http://localhost/my-endpoint` returns zero-role, public, owned and records with matching roles
-* `curl -X GET http://localhost/my-endpoint` will return own records and/or records with matching roles
+* `curl -X GET http://localhost/my-endpoint?account=1` returns only owned records and/or records with matching roles

 ## Features

 * restrict methods (POST/GET/PUT/DELETE method)
 * restrict (nested) key-permissions in incoming payloads (or outgoing results)
 * no need to use hide() and protect() all over the place
+* TODO: more tests